mitchowen21/Bloo/README.md

 | Square                  |
 | Twillio                 |

+## License and Use

+Bloo is licensed under the **MIT License**.
+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Find a bug or have a feature improvement?

 Please create an [issue](https://github.com/mitchowen21/Bloo/issues) on Github by visiting the Issues tab above and clicking on New Issue.
 Issues and feature improvements will be investigated.